 You’ll even experience some mild rapids that make it even more fun.
 This activity is great for kids and adults.
 Everyone will love it!
 (They also provide lunch).

-5 – Napali Boat Tour
+5 – Sail the Coast with a Napali Boat Tour

 Put this one at the top of your list of things to do in Kauai.
 Besides a helicopter, this is your only way to see the majestic Napali coast in Kauai.
 And trust me, seeing it by boat is 100 times betters.
 Because you’ll not only see the coast, you’ll have an amazing adventure too!

 But if you like a little more adventure, try the raft expedition.
 You sit atop a raft (make sure you have strong arms to hold on tight) and cruise swiftly through the ocean waves.
 With this expedition, you get to go inside caves (the catamarans are too big and won’t fit) and stop to snorkel.
-They also provide lunch on a beach area.
+They also provide lunch in a beach area.

-6 – Kayak Tour to Secret Falls
+6 – Take a Kayak Tour to Secret Falls

 Ok, I know I said it before, but if you are looking for things to do in Kauai, PLEASE add this to your bucket list!